marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/lecturerdiscrete.png

-With this element the lecturer/experimenter can make decisions for all participants during the game, e.g. tossing a coin in front of the class and entering the value in classEx so that payoffs can be calculated based on the coin toss.
+With this element, the lecturer/experimenter can make decisions for all participants during the game, e.g. tossing a coin in front of the class and entering the value in classEx so that payoffs can be calculated based on the coin toss.

 .. image:: _static/Randomdraw.PNG
     :width: 70%